gotec/git2net/README.md

 > pip install git2net
 ```

-This also installs the necessary dependencies.
+This also installs the necessary dependencies. `git2net` depends on the `python-Levenshtein` package to compute Levenshtein distances for edited lines of code.
+On sytems running Windows, automatically compiling this C based module might fail during installation.
+In this case, unofficial Windows binaries can be found [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#python-levenshtein), which might help you get started.

 ## How to use git2net